helm/charts/incubator/ethereum/README.md

 # ethereum

-[Ethereum](https://www.ethereum.org/) is a decentralized platform for building applications on the blockchain.
+[Ethereum](https://www.ethereum.org/) is a decentralized platform for building applications using blockchain.

 ## TL;DR;